GraphWalker/graphwalker.github.io/content/maven/maven-test.md

 ## graphwalker:test

 The plugin will run a GraphWalker test.
-It will run the `generate-sources` plugin, and the look for classes with `@GraphWalker` annotation, and run that class as a GraphWalker test.
+It will run the `generate-sources` plugin, and then look for classes with the `@GraphWalker` annotation, and run that class as a GraphWalker test.

 ## Example